 Uses: Native landscaping, backdrop in flower beds, wildflower and cottage gardens, attracts butterflies and beneficials

-Care: Easy, Mulch plants if grown in a dry type of soil.
+Care: Easy, mulch plants if grown in dry soil.
 Cut back in the fall.